ujlbu4/probation_89fe3326/task02/task02.md

 ```

 Note: currently all tests are failed because tested endpoint didn't really create new posts, so it could considering as real bug in tested service

+P.S:
+It is not a problem to dockerise tests and implement CI inplace using github-actions.

+It is also not a problem to implement Alternative-Task2 in case you want to review this additional tasks.